felipevolpone/ray/README.md

 ```

 ### Authentication
 Ray has a built-in authentication module.
-To use it, you just need to inherit the Authentication class and implement the method *authenticate*, that will check the data in the database and then return if the user can login or not.
+To use it, you just need to inherit the Authentication class and implement the method *authenticate*.
+In this method, you'll check the data in the database and then return if the user can login or not.
 Remember that this method must return a dictionary if the authentication succeeded.

 ```python
 from ray.authentication import Authentication